Quatre frères: USS Scourge

 Commodore Edward Preble renamed the ship Scourge.
 On 17 April 1804, Lt.
 John H. Dent was ordered to take command. and was Commissioned that day.
 She departed Syracuse, Sicily 5 May and arrived off Tripoli 10 May, and also in the attacks on Tripoli (other source says she didn't participate in the attacks).
 She was commanded by Lieutenants John H. Dent, Jonathan Thorn, John Rowe, Henry Wadsworth (acting lieutenant), and Ralph Izard in succession.
 (Other source list under command of Rowe, and under command of Izard when she departed Tripoli).
 In a letter 15 June, 1804 Squadron Commodore (Captain) Edward Preble declared her to be a "dull Sailer" (i.e.slow).
 In a logbook by USS Constitutions Sailing Master Nathaniel Haraden it's stated on 1 September 1804, that "Scourge" is no longer considered a warship and most of her crew transferred, but with Captain Dent still in command with three other officers and few crewmen.
 In a letter dated 6 September Lt.
 Jonathan Thorn is given command.
 Midshipman Izard was ordered to take command in a letter dated 7 October (possibly 27 October).
 On 30 November 1804, Izard sailed Scourge for the United States with passenger Midshipman F. Cornelius De Kraft under arrest for murder in a duel.
 She arrived off Cape Henry on 12 February 1805, and at Norfolk, Virginia on 13 February.
 She was dismantled (placed in ordinary?) with her boatswain in charge and with 3-4 seamen.

 Once in the U.S., Scourge saw coastal service.

-Fate

 In 1812, the United States Navy declared Scourge unfit for further service and sold her at auction in Norfolk, Virginia.